solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 -   Open a command prompt window and enter the following command to initiate a connection to the Flexible Server instance.
 Provide `S0lliance123` as the password, when prompted.
+Be sure to replace the `SUFFIX`:

     ``` cmd
     "C:\Program Files\MySQL\MySQL Workbench 8.0 CE\mysql.exe" -h mysqldevSUFFIXflexpriv.mysql.database.azure.com -u wsuser -p